Foster to Adopt in Nunavut: How Departmental Adoption Works

 What Makes a Child Eligible for Departmental Adoption

-A child becomes eligible for departmental adoption only after the Nunavut Court of Justice issues a Permanent Custody Order, making the Director of Child and Family Services the child's legal guardian — a status commonly called being a "Crown ward."
+A child becomes eligible for departmental adoption only after the Nunavut Court of Justice issues a Permanent Custody Order, placing the child in the permanent custody of the Director of Child and Family Services — a status commonly called being a "Crown ward."
 This is the endpoint of a long process that begins with the child's initial apprehension and moves through a series of temporary and then permanent custody orders.

 The Department of Family Services is required to exhaust reunification options before seeking permanent custody.
 They must also look for extended family placements first.
 Only when these options have been fully explored and ruled out does the department begin seeking a permanent adoptive placement.